AlGepe/OmniSnippets_JS/docs/customJS/c2c/template.rst

    :alt: template
    :align: center

 To use the template is very simple.
-The first thing you need to do is to **CLONE THE CALCUALTOR**.
+The first thing you need to do is to **CLONE THE CALCULATOR**.
 Never work on the original version as you could create inconveniences for the next calculatorian that wants to use it.

 Once you have clones it, you can work on it as you like, it is yours.
 Modify, change, delete, add functions and code as you need or want.
 All the features, orders, naming schemes and behaviours are proposed ones, you don't need to use them if you don't want them.